How Much Do Truck Drivers Make? Average Pay for Graduates

 First, consider getting CDL endorsements that can increase your earning potential.
 Endorsements for HAZMAT, doubles/triples, and tanker can all give you access to well-paying jobs.

-Once you’ve got some experience under your belt, becoming an owner operator could jump your annual salary to nearly $300,000!
+Once you’ve got some experience under your belt, becoming an owner-operator could raise your annual salary to over $300,000!

 Average Pay for SWTDT Grads